-DM10003 Context for Ministry (5 hrs).
+DM00003 Context of Ministry (5 hrs).
 This seminar enables participants to develop a local strategy of ministry rooted in biblical and theological models of ministry for effective missiological engagement with a variety of cultures.
 It will train leaders to reflect conceptually on their local, biblical theology of ministry and mission, and to analyze their local context internally and externally.